I specialize in helping 40-somethings sort out mid-life.

 An Existential-Humanistic approach.

 I primarily work from an Existential-Humanistic perspective (EH).
 We will explore the intersections of: how do you live now?
 How would you like to live?
-Is it possible?
+Is the life you want possible?
 An EH approach acknowledges the entire person, not just their symptoms.
 To me, the main issue in our lives is what to do with our lives.
 We are alive, so how do we live in a way that is authentic and free, while accepting the non-negotiable constraints life gives us?

 In this deeper type of therapeutic journey, the potential for life changing discoveries is greater.
 Through this approach, symptom reduction tends to happen through the process of taking responsibility for what we can change, as well as true acceptance of the things we cannot change.
 In other words, we begin to feel better as we begin to live life with more self-awareness, courage, and in a way that is more in-line with our true self.